loda-lang/loda-programs/programs/oeis/list2.md

 * [A227512](http://oeis.org/A227512) ([L16 program](227/A227512.asm)): Floor(-1/n + 1/log((2n+1)/(2n-1))).
 * [A227513](http://oeis.org/A227513) ([L17 program](227/A227513.asm)): Round(-1/n + 1/log((2n+1)/(2n-1))).
 * [A227541](http://oeis.org/A227541) ([L04 program](227/A227541.asm)): a(n) = floor(13*n^2/4).
+* [A227554](http://oeis.org/A227554) ([L82 program](227/A227554.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having nonzero determinant, with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227568](http://oeis.org/A227568) ([L10 program](227/A227568.asm)): Largest k such that a partition of n into distinct parts with boundary size k exists.
 * [A227582](http://oeis.org/A227582) ([L10 program](227/A227582.asm)): Expansion of (2+3*x+2*x^2+2*x^3+3*x^4+x^5-x^6)/(1-2*x+x^2-x^5+2*x^6-x^7).
 * [A227589](http://oeis.org/A227589) ([L14 program](227/A227589.asm)): Maximum label within a minimal labeling of n identical 4-sided dice yielding the most possible sums.